hiddentao/hiddentao.com/src/pages/markdown/static/about/en.md

 Post-graduation I  spent a year and a half working at Symbian Ltd, on low-level libraries for the real-time Symbian mobile OS.
-I then moved onto work at Blue Whale Systems Ltd, an angle-backed startup focussing on brining the Blackberry email experience to every other mobile.
+I then moved onto work at Blue Whale Systems Ltd, an angel-backed startup focussing on bringing the Blackberry email experience to every other mobile.

 In 2009 I moved into web development contracting, initially as a PHP developer